Flank/flank-dashboard/docs/09_firebase_deployment.md

  The deployment process described more detailed in [Building and deploying the application to the Firebase Hosting](#Building-and-deploying-the-application-to-the-Firebase-Hosting) section.

-Finaly, your Firebase project configured ant it's time to configure the Firebase SDK in your Flutter for Web application.
+Finally, your Firebase project configured ant it's time to configure the Firebase SDK in your Flutter for Web application.

 ## Firebase SKD configuration